|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 Program to Increase Diversity Among Individuals Engaged in Health-Related Research (PRIDE)

-SUNY Downstate Program to Increase Diversity in Cardiovascular Health Related Research and Behavioral Medicine and Sleep Disorders Research under the NIH/NHLBI Funded PRogram to Increase Diversity among Individuals Engaged in Health-Related Research (PRIDE / R25).
+SUNY Downstate Program to Increase Diversity in Cardiovascular Health Related Research under the NIH/NHLBI Funded PRogram to Increase Diversity among Individuals Engaged in Health-Related Research (PRIDE / R25).

 The Summer Institute PRogram to Increase Diversity Among Individuals Engaged in Health-Related Research (PRIDE) is an all-expense-paid research career advancement opportunity sponsored by the National Heart, Lung, and Blood Institute (NHLBI) through a variety of Summer Institutes.